LordoftheEyes12/Diplomprojekt-WKO/README.md

 Usage requirements:

 - Deno needs to be installed on the host system
-- For the Docker container docker-engine and docker-compose need to be installed on the host system
+- For the Docker container docker-engine needs to be installed on the host system.
+The container will install all dependencies
 - an AI provider needs to be set.
 Instructions found below

 ### set AI provider